gerryhjs/gerry-themes-issue-tracker/README.md

 Some color displays were modified as features, not bugs, such as buttons being changed to outlines with a hollow in the middle.
 However it is welcome to submit an issue for discussion if you think something is best unmodified.

+* About using with Material Theme UI

+I already known the theme plugin maybe have some problem when you work with Matrial Theme UI, but I will try to work and fix it.
+Here I should Thanks to Elior help.

 * About suggestion idea

 Once a good suggestion for themes is adopted I will give the issue reporter a special discount code as grateful.